caplena/knowledge-base/docs/02-00-Changelog.md

 * Fixed issues with Review integrations
 * Improved handling of multiple columns with language identifiers
 * For the anonymization feature: Added additional languages (including Thai and Japanse) plus improved the accuracy on existing languages.
----

-## 2022-11-15

-* Fixed incorrect relative impact values in Driver Chart Excel export with sentiment topics
-* Fixed counts in NPS Gauge chart being incorrectly displayed if scoring ranges had no matching rows
-* Performance improvements for bulk update

----

-## 2022-11-18

-### Charting & Dashboards
-* Added segment size indication "(n=...)"
-* Fixed issue with bar labels remaining visible when deselecting series from the legend
-* Fixed coloring issue in driver chart

-## 2022-12-11

-* New comparison bar chart allowing exploring differences between segments and the overall value

-## 2022-12-22

-* Added Admin role to Business and Freelance plans.
-The Admin role allows inviting new users to Caplena and managing the subscription
-* Additional chart previews are now available in the question cockpit
-* Simplified "Organize" step in Upload and clarified credit deduction